MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 ### WebView

-* On Quest, the system webview is about 2 years behind and causes some websites to show *Unsupported browser* message.
+* On Quest, the system webview is about 2 years behind and causes some websites show *Unsupported browser* message.
 We are working with Meta to update Chromium to a more recent version.
 (28696)

 ### WebSlate